 Forecast revenue recovery through TO Commodity Charge

-Table 14 shows the forecast monthly flows that will attract the TO Commodity Charge and the expected revenue from this charge.
+Table 14 on the following page shows the forecast monthly flows that will attract the TO Commodity Charge and the expected revenue from this charge.
 Data shown in red is based on actuals, other data is forecast.